Let’s face it — digital marketing is all the rage these days. Search engine optimisation (SEO) is an integral element of this marketing domain.

 5. Sitemap

-The sitemap directive is an optional command that is used to point the crawler to the XML sitemap.
-You can reference multiple XML sitemaps, and you can even reference sitemaps that are not located on the same host site as the robots.txt file.
+The sitemap directive is an optional command that points the crawler to the XML sitemap.
+You can reference multiple XML sitemaps and even sitemaps that are not located on the same host site as the robots.txt file.
 Google, Bing, and Yahoo recognise this directive and Ask.

 Robots.txt Example